tardhiansyah/modbus-ec-ph-sensor/README.md

-# Modbus-Water-Quality-Sensor
+# Modbus EC and pH Sensor
-Example for reading a modbus (RS485) water quality sensor with ESP32
+An Arduino library for a modbus EC and pH sensor